 GENERAL INSTRUCTIONS FOR CLASSES VI-XII

-- Periodic Test shall be conducted on every Monday as per the schedule given in the Test
+- Periodic Test shall be conducted on every Monday as per the schedule given.

 - It is mandatory for the students to appear in the Terminal In case a student misses his / her Term Exam on medical grounds or any mishap in the family, the students will be tested for the same on a later date.

-- The exemption from weekly test shall be only on medical grounds or due to mishap in the family provided the leave application reaches on the day of
+- The exemption from weekly test shall be only on medical grounds or due to mishap in the family provided the leave application.

 - The application for the same must be submitted within 24 hours and medical certificate within 48 The medical certificate furnished must indicate the disease and the dates of rest period suggested.
 In case of contagious disease or prolonged illness medical certificate must indicate quarantine period.